microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/CoreSystem.md

-Note that [fallback listeners](xref:Microsoft.MixedReality.Toolkit.Input.MixedRealityInputSystem.PushFallbackInputHandler(GameObject)) are another type of global listeners which are also discouraged because they will receive every single input event that hasn't handled elsewhere in the scene.
+Note that [fallback listeners](xref:Microsoft.MixedReality.Toolkit.Input.MixedRealityInputSystem.PushFallbackInputHandler(GameObject)) are another type of global listeners which are also discouraged because they will receive every single input event that hasn't been handled elsewhere in the scene.

 ### Order of event dispatch